 - In the Contents pane, click Central Wellington, the name of the map.

-The Feature Layer contextual tab goes away because no feature layer is selected.
+The Feature Layer contextual tab disappears because no feature layer is selected.

 - In the Contents pane, click the Parks layer to select it.